MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Question:**

 Why SSDT's patch?
-And why not DSDT's patching?.
+And why not DSDT's patching?

 <p align="justify">Do not add your DSDT to OpenCore; it's already in your firmware.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your configuration based on the architecture of your CPU.</p>